 Don't have a spring form pan?
 No problem.
 Just make it in a 9x13 baking dish and reduce time by 10-15 minutes, making sure to check the center for doneness.
 It should spring back when touched, and a toothpick should come out clean

 Blueberries not in season?
 Try replacing blueberries with raspberries or gently chopped strawberries.
 Or, you can always use frozen berries, too!

-Need a muffin cake that’s gluten free?
-My favorite (and easiest) way to make any recipe gluten free is to replace all-purpose flour with Cup for Cup.
-And as the name suggests, you can replace flour literally cup for cup.
-It’s so easy and I’ve found it to be the closest in texture to regular flour.
+Need a muffin cake that's gluten free?
+My favorite (and easiest) way to make any recipe gluten free is to replace all-purpose flour with King Arthur Flour Measure for Measure.
+Read here about why this is my gluten free flour blend of choice.

 Why use both baking powder & baking soda